spinningtopsofdoom/ClojureWest2016/clojure_west/outro/01-outro.md

 ## Thanks

-* Bendyworks for letting me work on this
+* Bendyworks for supporting my work on this
 * Michael J. Steindorfer and Jurgen J. Vinju for the Lean HAMT Paper
 * Zach Tellman for writing Collection Check
 * Martin Klepsch for porting Collection Check to ClojureScript